-Ion channels are responsible for signaling in the nervous system.
-Ion channels are responsible for the coordination of muscle contraction and the transport of dissolved substances and water in all tissues.
-Each of these functions has been so important for so long that evolution has probably produced a nearly optimal adaptation within physical constraints and conserved it using the same design principle again and again.
+Ion channels are responsible for signaling in the nervous system, coordination of muscle contraction, and transport of dissolved substances, and water, in all tissues.
+Each of these functions has been so important for so long that evolution has probably produced a nearly optimal adaptation within physical constraints, and conserved it, using the same design principle again and again.

-Investigation of the physical mechanisms of current flow has just begun, although there is no shortage of descriptive metaphors in the literature of structural and molecular biology and biophysics.2 The fundamental problem in a physical analysis is one of scale.10 Mutations in single amino acids, which sometimes change only a handful of atoms involving perhaps just one permanent charge (radius of ~0.1 nm), have dramatic biological effects.
+Investigation of the physical mechanisms of current flow has just begun, although there is no shortage of descriptive metaphors in the literature of structural, molecular biology and biophysics.2 The fundamental problem in a physical analysis is one of scales.10 Mutations in single amino acids, that sometimes change only a handful of atoms, involving perhaps just one permanent charge (radius of ~0.1 nm), have dramatic biological effects.
 Such sensitivity comes as no surprise to the biologically oriented chemist or physicist.

 Theories and simulations must account for the sensitivity of macroscopic function to atomic detail.
-Ion channels are nanovalves designed so that a few atoms, coded by the genetic blueprint of the protein, can control macroscopic function: that is what nanovalves (and channels) are all about.
+Ion channels are nanovalves designed so a few atoms, coded by the genetic blueprint of the protein, can control macroscopic function: that is what nanovalves (and channels) are all about.
 Theories and simulations must deal with 0.1 nm structural changes in charged groups that produce changes on the macroscopic scale of function.
-Structures as small as 0.1 nm move, and cannot be stopped from moving, via thermal (nearly Brownian) motion in 10^{-16} s.
-Their trajectories reverse direction infinitely often, whereas biology moves on time scales of 10^{-3} s or so in much simpler trajectories.
-The central physical issue is how to preserve this sensitivity to tiny structures while averaging over trajectories with such complex behavior over a 1013 range of time.
+Structures as small as 0.1 nm move-and cannot be stopped from moving-in thermal (nearly Brownian) motion in 10^{-16} sec.
+Their trajectories reverse direction 'infinitely' often, while biology moves on time scales of 10^{-3} second or so in much simpler trajectories.
+The central physical issue is how to preserve this sensitivity to tiny structures while averaging over trajectories with such complex behavior, over a 10^{13} range of time.
 Other scales also pose problems.
-Physics and biology and simulations of physics and biology must cope with a wide range of time scales and concentrations10 as well as the immense range and strength of the electric field.^{11-15}
+Physics and biology-and simulations of physics and biology-must cope with the wide range of time scales and concentrations10 as well as the immense range and strength of the electric field.11-15

-The extremes of length, time, and concentration scales are all involved in the natural function of ion channels (or any nanovalve), so theory and simulations must deal with all of these extremes together.
-It is not likely that atomic-scale simulations by themselves will be able to deal with these, all together in finite time.
-Rather, reduced models of the type used widely in the physical sciences are more likely to be helpful in the foreseeable future.
+The extremes of length, time, and concentration scales are all involved in the natural function of ion channels (or any nanovalve) so theory and simulations must deal with all these extremes together.
+It is not likely that atomic scale simulations, by themselves, will be able to deal with these, all together in finite time.
+Rather, reduced models, of the type used widely in the physical sciences, are more likely to be helpful for the foreseeable future.

-A useful reduced model will include atomic-scale structural variables that determine macroscopic function.
+A useful reduced model will include atomic scale structural variables that determine macroscopic function.
 Sensitivity functions, determined by the theory of inverse problems, can help evaluate and construct reduced models.
 Biological function will be sensitive to important parameters and insensitive to others.
-The utility of these models can be evaluated by solving the relevant inverse problem for channels^{16-18} using general methods.^{19,20}
+The utility of these models can be evaluated by solving the relevant inverse problem for channels16-18 using general methods.^{19,20}

-So far, the most studied reduced model for ion flow in the bulk and in channels is the Poisson-Nernst-Planck (PNP) equation.^{11,12,21-26} Although this model has had some success in dealing with experimental data,^{22,27-51} it does not include correlations introduced by the finite diameter of ions,52 and these are of great importance in determining the selectivity of channels^{9,53,54} and the properties of ionic solutions in general.55-69 Crudely speaking, PNP is to nonequilibrium systems (such as channels) what Poisson-Boltzmann is to static systems: both are first approximations, useful in showing the crucial role of the electric field,^{11,12,14,70} the ionic atmosphere, and screening.71 Neither are adequate models for ionic solutions such as seawater or the related solutions inside and outside biological cells.^{52,72-74}
+So far, the most studied reduced model for ion flow in bulk and channels is the Poisson-Nernst-Planck (PNP) equation.^{11,12,21-26} Although this model has some success in dealing with experimental data.^{22,27-51} it does not include correlations introduced by the finite diameter of ions,52 and these are of great importance in determining the selectivity of channels^{9,53,54} and the properties of ionic solutions in general.55-69 Crudely speaking, PNP is to nonequilibrium systems (like channels) what Poisson Boltzmann is to static systems: both are first approximations, useful to show the crucial role of the electric field^{11,12,14,70}, the ionic atmosphere, and screening.71 Neither are adequate models for ionic solutions like sea water or the related solutions inside and outside biological cells.^{52,72-74}